¿Û¿Û´«Ã½

 Until 1989, ¿Û¿Û´«Ã½conducted interviews using face-to-face interviews.

-In 2008, Gallup's national Random Digit Dialing (RDD) telephone samples included cellphone interviews for the first time, with most interviews still conducted on landline telephones.
-The proportion of cellphone interviews has since steadily increased.
+In 2008, Gallup's national Random Digit Dialing (RDD) telephone samples included cellphone interviews for the first time; subsequently, the proportion of cellphone interviews steadily increased.

 ¿Û¿Û´«Ã½ /poll/245606/update-gallup-presidential-approval-ratings.aspx